TrustAGI-Lab/graph_datasets/README.md

 **Full Dataset:**

-The full datasets of NCI graphs can be downloaded here (NCI_full.zip), which is naturally imbalanced and ideal benchmark for imbalanced or cost-sensitive graph classification.
+The full datasets of NCI graphs can be downloaded here (**NCI_full.zip**), which are naturally imbalanced and ideal benchmark for imbalanced or cost-sensitive graph classification.
 We have considered cost-sensitive graph classification in [2], and graph stream classification in [3][4].

 **Partial Dataset:**

-We randomly select #Pos number of negative graphs from each original graph set to create balanced graph datasets, which are available here (NCI_balanced.zip).
+We randomly select #Pos number of negative graphs from each original graph set to create balanced graph datasets, which are available here (**NCI_balanced.zip**).
 This dataset was used in [5] for multi-task graph classification.

 **Citations:**